ovh/terraform-ovh-commons/journey/4-new-region-new-provider/README.md

 This document is the fourth part of a [step by step guide](../0-simple-terraform/README.md) on how to use the [Hashicorp Terraform](https://terraform.io) tool with [OVH Public Cloud](https://www.ovh.com/world/public-cloud/instances/).
 Previously we created a Public Cloud instance to host a static blog based on [hugo](https://gohugo.io/getting-started/quick-start/) working with post-boot scripts.
-Now we'll go a bit futher adding TLS security and redondency accrose regions using Roud Robin DNS.
+Now we'll go a bit further adding TLS security and redundency across regions using Roud Robin DNS.
 We'll start our first high availability infrastructure.
 For that, we'll see:
 - how to generate a TLS certificate with terraform
 - how to manage two instances in two regions
-- how to live manage the DNS using the OVH provider in terraform in order to round robin DNS accros regions.
+- how to live manage the DNS using the OVH provider in terraform in order to round robin DNS across regions.

 Every documented part here should be considered as an addition of the previous steps.

-# Pre requisites<a id="sec-2" name="sec-2"></a>
+# Pre-requisites<a id="sec-2" name="sec-2"></a>

-Please refer to the pre requisites paragraph of the [first part](../0-simple-terraform/README.md) of this guide.
+Please refer to the pre-requisites paragraph of the [first part](../0-simple-terraform/README.md) of this guide.

-In addition of the previous pre-requisites, we need to indroduce the ACME Let's Encrypt provider to manage the TLS certificate.
+In addition of the previous pre-requisites, we need to introduce the ACME Let's Encrypt provider to manage the TLS certificate.
 The ACME provider is not already merged in the upstream terraform code, so you have to install it as a side plugin.

-## Installing the ACME teraform module
+## Installing the ACME terraform module

 Installing a plugin for terraform is really simple: